RafaelBroseghini/HTML-CSS-JS-Projects/README.md

 * beerApp - Application for recording all the beers me and my girlfriend have ever tasted.
 Google maps API used for displaying all the locations on a map.
   * Currently not available.

-* colorGame - RGB color guess game.
+* colorGame - RGB color guess game?

 **Application:** | **Patatap Clone** | **To do List** | **World Cup Trivia** | **colorGame**